bcgov/Wetland_SkeenaESI_Monitoring/README.md

 ### Usage

-There are two sets of scripts that are required for the analysis, they need to be run in order:
+There are three sets of scripts that are contained in the repo, they need to be run in order, note there is some duplication between sets:

 Plot Data processing:

   - 01\_load\_plot\_data.R
   - 02\_clean\_plot\_data.R
+  - 03\_analysis\_samplePrep.R
+  - 03\_analysis\_sample2019.R

 Sample selection: